 News & Resources

-CIC members contribute to the creation of white papers, response documents, and peer-reviewed publications advancing novel outcomes from workshops that seek practical solutions to today's challenges in cancer immunotherapy development.
+The CIC contributes to the creation of white papers, response documents, and peer-reviewed publications advancing novel outcomes from workshops that seek practical solutions to today's challenges in cancer immunotherapy development.

-We invite you to browse our library of publications, news releases, and e-newsletters.
+We invite you to browse our library of conferences, publications, and news releases.

 CRI celebrates yesterday’s announcement of the first therapeutic cancer vaccine to receive approval from the U.S. Food and Drug Administration.
 The vaccine, called Provenge, is produced by Seattle biotech company Dendreon and is designed to treat certain forms of advanced prostate cancer.